 Begin the application process to become a Bell Seal certified organization here.

 With support from The Faas Foundation, MHA embarked on a multi-year research project on workplace mental health with the launch of the Work Health Survey in 2015.
-Between 2015 and 2019, MHA analyzed over 30,000 employee surveys across 19 industries in the U.S. and published three Mind the Workplace Reports:
+Between 2015 and 2020, MHA has analyzed over 33,000 employee surveys across 19 industries in the U.S. and published four Mind the Workplace Reports: